 • a specialist knowledge base enabling you to obtain, evaluate and communicate current information regarding special educational needs and disabilities.

 • an active community of practice with SENCOs and experienced SEN professionals supporting your leadership of change

 • the skills and practices of reflective practice to develop effective partnership working with pupils, families and colleagues

 • the skills and practices of professional enquiry to enable you to evaluate the impact of practice

-You have access to current SEND practitioners who share up-to-date practice.
+You have access to current SEND practitioners and experts in the field who share up-to-date practice.
 Your university tutors specialise in SEND and have complementary experience across age phases and special and mainstream schools.
 Their expertise supports your understanding of inclusive principles and practice, using research and theory to support your reflections, enquiries and study skills.